mirazle/bind_manager.js/README.md

 You can ..
 - Collective management that some bind code.
 - Group on(), off().
-- Prevent unnecessary multiple bind and memory saving
+- Prevent unnecessary double bind and memory saving
-- See bind structure in dev tool.
+- See bind tree structure in dev tool.

 # ○ Usage